 There is nothing difficult about making a tuna melt.
 Begin by whipping up a simple tuna salad, then spreading it on some toast.
 Sprinkle some chopped tomato and shredded cheese over top, then broil in the oven until the cheese is melted.
 How easy it that?!

 Important: Make sure that you toast the bread slices before spreading them with the tuna salad.
 It’s an extra step, but it is important because it prevents the bread from becoming soggy.

 Soups and salads go SO well with these hot toasty sandwiches.
 Here are a few recipes that I recommend:

-  If you make this Tuna Melts recipe, let me know!
+If you make this Tuna Melt Sandwich recipe, let me know!
 Rate it and leave a comment below, because I love hearing from you! 🙂